YAKEcloud/yake/docs/docs/guides/managed-seeds.md

 ## Deployment of wildcard certificate for Grafana/Prometheus dashboards

-We prepared everything in 23KE so that the only thing you need to do is to set a label in the `SeedConfig` in your `managedSeed` resource with `23ke.cloud/generate-controlplane-cert="true"`:
+We prepared everything in Yake so that the only thing you need to do is to set a label in the `SeedConfig` in your `managedSeed` resource with `yake.cloud/generate-controlplane-cert="true"`:
 ``` yaml
 apiVersion: seedmanagement.gardener.cloud/v1alpha1
 kind: ManagedSeed